 Managing community buildings

-An informal support session, bringing together people with a responsibility for managing community buildings in the Selly Oak constituency.
-Will you be delivering things differently as we emerge from lockdown?
-This will be an ideal space for sharing ideas and plans, or just getting moral support.
-The session will take place over lunchtime, so feel free to bring your sandwiches!
+An informal session, bringing together people with a responsibility for managing community buildings in the Selly Oak constituency.
+Come along and share your plans for reopening, repurposing and delivering things differently – or just get some moral support.

 Online sessions and slides

 We held a series of Fundraising Q&A online sessions with John Ellery of grant fundraising consultancy Get Grants to support groups in the Selly Oak NNS.
 Representatives from 18 different groups attended.
 People were able to ask questions about the current fundraising terrain, particularly in regards to the coronavirus crisis.